kypeli/Gubblunch-Slackbot/README.md

 1. Loads environment variables from `.env`
 2. Builds the Lambda bundle (`dist/lambda.js`) with Bun
-3. Runs `terraform apply` to deploy/update the Lambda and its Function URL
+3. Runs `terraform apply` to deploy/update the Lambda, DynamoDB table, and Function URL

 After deploying, Terraform outputs the Function URL: